dcalc/WaLSAtools_fork/docs/python/installation.md

 pip install WaLSAtools
 ```

-**NOTE**: This option will become available once the repository is public.

 This will download and install the latest stable version of WaLSAtools from the Python Package Index (PyPI).

 ## Installation from source